 Drawing participants from across the disciplines – physicians, nurses, social workers, researchers and many others who might not otherwise talk and learn together - the seminars have created a dynamic cross-fertilization of ideas for a wide array of health care professionals.
 The rich content of discussion has also informed new ethics education and health care policy here and across the country.

-In recent years, Victor Menashe, MD has guided the series, bringing his own masterful moderation to each discussion.
+In recent years, David Clarke, MD has guided the series, bringing his own masterful moderation to each discussion.